 If you’ve recently been in a car accident, you’re likely going through a lot– pain from the injuries you suffered, confusion about the claims process, uncertainty about the future, and stress about the prospect of medical procedures or missed work.

 At Frekhtman & Associates, our New York City car accident attorneys are passionate about helping victims of serious and catastrophic car accidents in NYC during this trying time.
 We provide reassurance and legal counsel to car accident victims throughout the NYC area.
 We believe in gaining justice for our clients by seeking compensation for medical bills, lost wages, pain and suffering, and other damages they have incurred.

-Frekhtman & Associates have successfully assisted victims injured throughout New York City, Manhattan, Bronx, Queens, and Brooklyn in some of New York State’s top verdicts and settlements, including a trial jury verdict that awarded $69,225,000.
-If you or a loved one has been affected by or injured in a car accident, regardless of whether it was a small fracture or wrongful death, consult with our experienced New York City car accident attorneys to see how they can help your case.
+Frekhtman & Associates have successfully assisted auto accident victims injured throughout New York City, Manhattan, Bronx, Queens, and Brooklyn in some of New York State’s top verdicts and settlements, including a trial jury verdict that awarded $69,225,000.
+If you or a loved one has been affected by or injured in a car accident, regardless of whether it was a small fracture or wrongful death, consult with our experienced New York auto accident attorneys to see how they can help your case.

 As one of the largest and busiest cities in the world, New York City streets see thousands of serious car accidents each year- and New York city is busier than ever before.
 NYC currently has more residents, tourists, and jobs than it had at any other point in history.
 The city grew by 370,000 residents between 2010 and 2015, and 2015 saw 10 million more tourists than 2010.
 This means there are a lot of people maneuvering city sidewalks, streets, and subways – and some, like tourists, are not accustomed to the traffic flow or volume of a booming metropolis.